 At least one field visit is required for any new agencies, full-time and part-time first year students, new Practicum Instructors, advanced standing students, or any other agencies indicated by the Practicum Office.
 Please ensure that the first field visit for new agencies, full-time & part-time first year students and new Practicum Instructors takes place during the first six weeks of placement.
 Field visits for advanced standing students take place within the first term.

-Field Advisors are expected to conduct two to three group seminars with all full-time students in the two year program who are completing their first placement.
+Field Advisors are expected to conduct three group seminars with all students who are completing their first placement and Advanced standing students.
 The seminars are intended to bring the students together to address any concerns, such as ethical dilemmas, and issues around their learning needs.

-Year One Interns: The Field Advisor holds regularly scheduled
+Year One Interns and Advanced Standing interns: The Field Advisor holds 3 scheduled

 seminars throughout the practice term with his/her cohort of interns in order